-The top two principal taxpayers within the District are The Cubes at EMC Industrial Park LLC ("The Cubes") and Wal-Mart Real Estate Business Trust ("Wal-Mart").
-The Cubes owns an approximately 1,500,000 square foot Lowe's warehouse and distribution type building on a 123.32-acre site in the District.
-The real property of The Cubes represents approximately 20.89% of the District's 2022 Certified Taxable Assessed Valuation.
+The top three principal taxpayers within the District are Polygon New Caney LLC ("Polygon") and Wal-Mart Real Estate Business Trust ("Wal-Mart"), and Lowes.
+Polygon owns an approximately 1,500,000 square foot warehouse and distribution type building on a 123.32-acre site in the District that is leased to Lowes.
+The real property of Polygon represents approximately 15.98% of the District's 2023 Taxable Valuation.
+The Taxable Valuation of Lowes personal property located within the Polygon building represents approximately 12.96% of the District's Taxable Valuation.
 Wal-Mart which owns an approximately 854,600 square foot mechanized food distribution facility on a 132.40-acre site in the Industrial Park, Section 1.
-The real property and personal property of Wal-Mart represents approximately 20.81% of the District's 2022 Certified Taxable Assessed Valuation.
+The real property and personal property of Wal-Mart represents approximately 17.21% of the District's 2023 Taxable Valuation.
 See "RISK FACTORS - Tax Collections" and "- Dependence on Principal Taxpayers," and "TAX DATA - Principal Taxpayers."